 Consequently, it makes positioning and choosing good or even fair waves difficult to pick.

 The fat and mushy waves are a recurring issue among surfers.

-Although they sometimes can have an interesting height, these waves are almost not fast, steep, and hollow enough to be ridden.
+Although they can sometimes have an interesting height, these waves are almost never fast, steep, or hollow enough to be ridden.

 They can be a consequence of high tides or very gradual bottom contours, and they never quite break and transform into whitewater.